Many of you know that the foundational verse for my most recent book and ministry, Fit for Faith, is 1 Corinthians 6:19-20:

 Note: Diana Anderson-Tyler was recently interviewed on Blog Talk Radio by Dr. Ray DiBartolomeo, the Doctor of Chiropractic at the Biggest Loser Resort.
 Listen to the interview.

-Diana Anderson-Tyler is the author of Creation House's Fit for Faith: A Christian Woman's Guide to Total Fitness.
-Her popular website can be found at www.fit4faith.com. and she is the owner and a coach at CrossFit 925.
-Diana can be reached on Facebook and Twitter.
+Diana Anderson-Tyler is the author of Creation House's Fit for Faith: A Christian Woman's Guide to Total Fitness and her latest book, Perfect Fit: Weekly Wisdom and Workouts for Women of Faith and Fitness.
+Her popular website can be found at dianafit.com, and she is the owner and a coach at CrossFit 925.
+Diana can be reached on Twitter.